sidoh/ha_gateway/README.md

 To prevent reply attacks, the timestamp specified in `X-Signature-Timestamp` must be no older than 20 seconds.
 This requires that servers involved have up to date clocks.

-## Endpoint
+## Endpoints

-This server starts on port 8000.
+By default, this server starts on port 8000 (configure in `config.ru`).
 Supported endpoints:

 1. `POST /leds`
 2. `GET /tv`